Aethor/TKG-Forecasting-Evaluation/README.md

 # TKG-Forecasting-Evaluation
 TKG Forecasting Evaluation Paper

+This is an updated version of the original repository with more up-to-date library, using uv instead of conda.

 **Please Cite our Paper**:
 Julia Gastinger, Timo Sztyler, Lokesh Sharma, Anett Schuelke, Heiner Stuckenschmidt.
 Comparing Apples and Oranges?
 On the Evaluation of Methods for Temporal Knowledge Graphs.
 In *ECML PKDD, Torino, Italy*, 2023. [link]( https://github.com/JuliaGast/JuliaGast.github.io/blob/master/files/gastinger_evaluation_paper_TKG.pdf)